-The technological evolution in the computer area is complex, Moore's law has demonstrated with fidelity that it will not be possible in two years to use Windows 7 without being seen prehistoric.
-AutoCAD 2013 already sounds on the forums and we still have not chewed What's New in AutoCAD 2012, Almost everything today is disposable, light, is in the My documents, In the USB, in the mail or even in the cloud.
+The technological evolution in the computing area is complex, Moore's law has faithfully demonstrated that it will not be possible in two years to use Windows 7 without being seen as prehistoric.
+AutoCAD 2013 is already playing in the forums and we still have not finished chewing What's New in AutoCAD 2012, Almost everything today is disposable, light, is in the My documents, In the USB, in the mail or even in the cloud.

 Unfortunately the speed with which the processes walk, is not always at that rate; This presents a barrier of sustainability because it is very easy to implement a new technology; But it is not as simple to change a regulation or to build a procedure that uses that technology in a uniform way in different offices without that we stick of nose with people closed to the change or policies of resistance by good or bad intention.

-Bentley has been showing the theme of I-model for two years, when I remember having seen the matter as a superhuman.
-Last year I could see something working, and this third year I am pleased to see a positive stubbornness on the same subject that more than a cliche has a very well thought philosophical principle, under the name "Let's get back to talent".
+Bentley has been showing the theme of I-model for two years, when I remember seeing the matter as a super smoked.
+Last year I could see something working, and this third year I am satisfied to see a positive stubbornness on the same subject that more than a cliché has a very well thought-out philosophical principle, under the name “Let's get back to talent".

-Although Bentley Systems is characterized by -excesivo- Creative ingenuity, to the degree of losing usability for users -Not smoked-, it is rescatable is not associated with bad practices to bring its users wave in wave, constantly changing the conventional way of working.
-This we see for years, in the constancy in the dgn format that has barely changed by the 16 to 32 bits, the user interface dominates and now the concept of I-model seems to confirm that philosophy.
+Although Bentley Systems is characterized by -excesivo- creative ingenuity, to the extent of losing usability for users -Not smoked-, it is redeemable is not associated with bad practices of taking its users from wave to wave, constantly changing the conventional way of working.
+We have seen this for years, in the constancy in the dgn format that has barely changed due to the requirement of 16 to 32 bits, the interface that the user dominates and now the concept of I-model seems to further confirm that philosophy.

-What happens is that the term "Let's get back to talent"It seems not to be consistent with our times.
-Almost everything is invented -We believe-, but many of the current inventions little solve our need to do things more efficiently.
-We have very advanced technologies, and we can communicate with our children on the other side of the world with a simple click on Skype, We can follow up on a project with TeamViewer, chat with the girlfriend from the mobile, etc. But we have great difficulties to keep our computer free of viruses, the connection to a wireless with Windows 7 is almost an act of faith and we are completely sure that next year everything could be more critical.
+What happens is that the term "Let's get back to talent”Seems not to be consistent with our times.
+Almost everything is made up -We believe- but many of today's little inventions address our need to do things more efficiently.
+We have very advanced technologies, and we can communicate with our children on the other side of the world with a simple click on Skype, We can follow up on a project with TeamViewer, chat with the girlfriend from the mobile, etc. But we have great difficulties to keep our equipment free of viruses, the connection to a wireless with Windows 7 is almost an act of faith and we are completely sure that next year could be more critical.

 This happens because the association of consumerism with technological innovation is a pretty fatal marriage.
-Very little of what we do now with advanced tools we can ensure is sustainable to the 5 future years; although it is the same procedure as 30 years ago.
-We are also very critical of traditional procedures, forgetting that if they do not exist on paper, they will never work in an automated way, and in general we forget the context and we question the two UTM areas that smoke the same pipe with another type of tobacco.
+Very little of what we do now with advanced tools we can assure is sustainable in the future 5 years; Although it is the same procedure as 30 years ago.
+We are also very critical of traditional procedures, forgetting that if they do not exist on paper they will never work in an automated way, and in general we forget the context and question those who smoke the same pipe with another type of tobacco in two UTM areas.

-The above chart shows the three principles of Bentley's proposal for returning to talent.
-I had trouble getting Greg to step aside for the photo, but finally I made one that is barely dirty from the monitor panel; in schematic form it shows:
+The graphic above shows the three principles of Bentley's proposal to return to talent.
+I had a hard time getting Greg to step aside for the photo, but I finally did one that is barely dirty from the monitor panel; schematically shows:

 - The data, taken to digital modeling of real life.